Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 Step 1: Unplug the Unit and Open the Door

-Locate the power cord at the rear of your NN-SN975S and unplug it from the wall outlet.
-Allow the unit to sit for 5 minutes.
-Then, fully open the door to the 90-degree position.
-You should hear a slight click as the door reaches its mechanical stop.
-Do not force the door beyond this point.
+First, locate the power cord at the back of your NN-SN975S and unplug it from the wall outlet.
+Allow the microwave to sit for about 5 minutes.
+Once that’s done, open the door fully to a 90-degree position.
+You should hear a slight click as it reaches its mechanical stop.
+Avoid forcing the door beyond this point.

 Step 2: Locate the Bottom Hinge Pin

-Look at the bottom of the door frame where it connects to the main cabinet.
-You will see a small plastic clip housing with a vertical pin protruding upward.
-This is the bottom hinge point.
-The door is currently resting on this pin.
-Place your hand under the door to support its weight—do not let the door hang freely by the hinge pin, as this can damage the hinge clip.
+Check the bottom of the door frame where it connects to the main cabinet.
+You’ll see a small plastic clip housing with a vertical pin sticking up.
+This is your bottom hinge point, and the door is resting on this pin.
+Support the door with your hand—don’t let it hang from the hinge pin, as that can damage the hinge clip.

 Step 3: Slide the Door Upward Off the Bottom Hinge

-While supporting the door with one hand, gently but firmly slide the door straight upward.
-You are lifting the door off the bottom hinge pin.
-The motion is vertical; do not tilt or rotate the door at this stage.
-You should feel mild resistance as the door lifts off the pin.
-This typically requires 1 to 2 inches of upward motion.
-Once the bottom hinge is disengaged, the door will feel noticeably lighter in your hands.
+While supporting the door, gently but firmly slide it straight upward.
+You’re lifting the door off the bottom hinge pin.
+The motion should be vertical; avoid tilting or rotating the door at this point.
+You may feel mild resistance as the door lifts off the pin, which typically requires about 1 to 2 inches of upward movement.
+Once the bottom hinge is disengaged, the door will feel significantly lighter.

 Step 4: Release the Top Hinge by Tilting the Door

-With the bottom hinge now disengaged, tilt the top of the door away from the cabinet at approximately a 20- to 30-degree angle.
-The top hinge clip will release its grip on the hinge post as you tilt.
-You may hear a soft click or feel a slight give in the hinge.
-Continue tilting slowly until the door is completely free of the cabinet.
-The entire door assembly, including the handle and inner glass panel, is now in your hands.
+With the bottom hinge disengaged, tilt the top of the door away from the cabinet at about a 20- to 30-degree angle.
+As you tilt, the top hinge clip will release its grip on the hinge post.
+You might hear a soft click or feel a slight give.
+Continue tilting until the door is completely free from the cabinet.
+Now, you have the entire door assembly, including the handle and inner glass panel, in your hands.

 Step 5: Inspect the Door and Hinge Points

-Lay the door on a clean, flat surface such as a towel on your workbench.
-Inspect the top and bottom hinge posts on the door itself.
-These are typically made of plastic and should be smooth and undamaged.
-Look for cracks, warping, or material degradation.
-Next, examine the plastic hinge clip housings on the cabinet frame.
-If you see cracks or if the clips appear loose or broken, they will need to be replaced before reassembly.
-Replacement hinge clips for the NN-SN975S can be obtained through Panasonic parts suppliers.
+Lay the door on a clean, flat surface, like a towel on your workbench.
+Inspect the top and bottom hinge posts on the door.
+These should be smooth and undamaged.
+Look for any cracks, warping, or degradation.
+Also, check the plastic hinge clip housings on the cabinet frame.
+If you spot cracks or the clips appear loose or broken, they will need to be replaced before reassembling.
+You can find replacement hinge clips for the NN-SN975S through Panasonic parts suppliers.

 Inspecting the Door Assembly on the NN-SN975S

-Now that the door is removed, take the opportunity to inspect and potentially repair several components:
+Now that the door is off, take this opportunity to inspect and potentially repair several components:

 Door Handle and Bracket Inspection